arberx/great-films/README.md

 A list of great stories, well told.

+#### Three Billboards Outside Ebbing, Missouri - 2017

+Mildred Hayes, a hard-nosed mother is seeking justice for her murdered daughter.
+With no arrests after seven months, Mildred puts up three roadside signs to goad Ebbing police chief into action.
+But the law - and especially Sam Rockwell's hot-headed deputy - don't take kindly to the provocation.
+And the townsfolk are on their side.
+But Mildred doesn't care about ruffling a few feathers.
+In fact, she's happy to pluck the whole bird.

 #### Only The Brave - 2017

 Based on the true story of the Granite Mountain Hotshots, a group of elite firefighters who risk everything to protect a town from a historic wildfire.